printers-for-people/ACEResearch/PROTOCOL.md

 Transport
 =========

 The ACE Pro talks over USB using a USB CDC device, with no flow control.
+It seems to share a single ringle buffer for input and output, and sending packets too fast may drop data.
+Sending packets before waiting for a response may lose output the printer was sending.

 Framing
 =======